Gunmen kidnap Catholic priest in Ondo – The Sun Nigeria

 From Bamigbola Gbolagunte, Akure

-Unknown gunmen have abducted Rev. Fr.
-Joseph Ajayi, the parish priest of St. Peter Clavar, Ilara Mokin, in Ifedore Local Government Area of Ondo State.
+Gunmen have abducted Rev. Fr.
+Joseph Ajayi, the parish priest of St. Peter Claver, Ilara Mokin, in Ifedore Local Government Area of Ondo State.

-The abduction of the clergyman was confirmed on by the Catholic Diocese of Ondo.
+The abduction of the clergyman was confirmed by the Catholic Diocese of Ondo.

-It was further learnt that the incident happened while the priest was travelling in his Toyota Corolla car.
+It was further learnt that the incident happened while the priest was traveling in his Toyota Corolla car.

-The Secretary to the Bishop of Ondo Catholic Diocese, Jude Arogundade, Rev. Fr.
-Victor Ibiyemi, who confirmed the incident said the abductors had contacted the church, demanding a sum of N20million ransom.
+Secretary to the Bishop of Ondo Catholic Diocese, Jude Arogundade, disclosed that Rev. Fr.
+Victor Ibiyemi, who confirmed the incident, said the abductors had contacted the church, demanding N20 million ransom.

 Leave a Reply